Rolv-Apneseth/pdf-watermarker/README.md

 The second window pops up after you hit confirm.
 Here you can select the pdf files which will be watermarked.
 Click the output folder button if you want the watermarked pdfs to go into a different folder than the script is being run in.
-You can add files and remove ones already added from the list, then hit watermark pdfs to execute the script.
+You can add files and remove ones already added from the list, or add all pdf files from a chosen folder.

+Hit watermark pdfs to execute the script on the selected pdfs.